Updated: January 20, 2022

 What is a poor man’s patent?

 A poor man’s patent is a way to reserve your right to establish a priority date.
 The myth is that you can mail a description of the invention to yourself through the United States Postal Service.
 Since a government agency stamped the mail date on the envelope, you can prove that you had the idea as of the mail date.
 Unfortunately, this cannot work for multiple reasons.
 The most recent reason is that the United States transitioned from a first to invent rule to a first inventor to file rule.
 Under the first to invent rule, the person that invented first got the patent.
 I’m greatly simplifying the rule, but that is the crux of the rule.
-Under a first inventor to file rule, because you mailed it to your self and didn’t file the patent application with the USPTO (United States Patent and Trademark Office), you did not establish a priority date.
+Under a first inventor to file rule, because you mailed it to yourself and didn’t file the patent application with the USPTO (the United States Patent and Trademark Office), you did not establish a priority date.
 You had to file the description of the invention with the patent office, not just mail it to yourself.